-Yes, the provision is already reflected in the Standard Method calculation.
-The Standard Method accounts for past housing supply when determining future housing needs, as stated in paragraph 2a-005 of the NPPG.
+Yes, the provision is already reflected in the Standard Method calculation which accounts for past housing supply when determining future housing needs, as stated in paragraph 2a-005 of the NPPG.

-Bloor Homes consider the Council's decision to include the 2020-2024 period within the plan inappropriate and unacceptable.
+Bloor consider the Council's decision to include the 2020-2024 period within the plan inappropriate and unacceptable.
 The purpose of a Local Plan is to manage future development rather than retrospectively account for past overprovision.
-The Council's justification for this approach, as stated in paragraph 2.3 of SD10g is that this takes into account the high levels of housing development achieved over recent years.
-Paragraph

-2.4 goes on to state that this is necessary as the NPPF or PPG does not make specific provision for past over-supply to be taken into account and this would otherwise be 'lost'.
+The Council's justification for this approach (paragraph 2.3 of SD10g) is that this takes into account the high levels of housing development achieved over recent years.
+Paragraph 2.4 states that this is necessary as the NPPF or PPG does not make specific provision for past oversupply to be taken into account and this would otherwise be 'lost'.

-Bloor Homes contend that the plan period should start from 2024, the year of Regulation 19 consultation when the housing requirement is determined and when the latest housing completion figures are available.
-The Council's current approach fundamentally misunderstands the standard method which takes account of past supply through the affordability uplift to determine housing needs moving forward.
+The plan period should start from 2024, the year of Regulation 19 consultation when the housing requirement is determined and when the latest housing completion figures are available.
+The Council's approach fundamentally misunderstands the standard method which takes account of past supply through the affordability uplift to determine housing needs moving forward.